 Luckily for dogs, they can make their own taurine.
-Unfortunately, as the public is more aware of keeping their pets healthy through proper nutrition, DCM is on the rise in our dogs; possibly due to the trend of feeding grain-free!
+Unfortunately, as the public is more aware of pet health through proper nutrition, DCM is again on the rise in our dogs; possibly due to the trend of feeding grain-free!

 Grain-free and exotic ingredient diets in and of themselves are not necessarily bad, but expecting nutritious results just by an ingredient list without delving into the science of how ingredients work together, may be the cause of this new development.
 These diets require nutritional expertise and extensive testing and a company committed to rigorous quality control.

-DCM could be food related as to problems with bioavailability due to ingredients interacting with other ingredients, or an ingredient even having an unknown toxic component affecting the heart.
+DCM could be a diet related issue; regarding bioavailability due to ingredients interacting with other ingredients, or an ingredient even having an unknown toxic component affecting the heart.
 As an example, the bioavailability and metabolism of taurine is different in a lamb-based diet compared to a chicken-based diet OR bioavailability can be affected by the amount and types of fiber in the diet.